Canadian Warplane Heritage Museum logo

 Lysander Mk.
 II 417

 Delivered in overall aluminum finish.
 With School of Army Cooperation at Rockcliffe in June 1940.
 Outfitted as a dual control a/c (1 of 6).
 The a/c was assigned to No. 34 Service Flying Training School in Medicine Hat, Alberta.
-The a/c was airborne on a test flight when it suffered a Category “A” crash on 22 September 1941.
+The a/c was airborne on a test flight when it suffered a Category "A" crash on 22 September 1941.
 The a/c was performing authorized low flying when it flew into rising ground near Suffield, Alberta.
-S/L K.L.
+Squadron Leader K.L.
 Ashfold and Flying Officer B.F.
 Langmack were both killed.

 1939-09-08 Taken on Strength 2019-08-20